-Tracks 1 to 10 are selected by soft button A. Tracks can be recorded and removed using the RECORD TRACK and REMOVE TRACK soft buttons.
+Tracks 1 to 10 are selected by soft button A. Tracks can be recorded, removed and unassigned using the RECORD TRACK, REMOVE TRACK and UNASSIGN TRACK soft buttons.

 The RECORD TRACK function is used to record the tracks - in this mode MagicQ records all button presses and fader movements as they occur with the appropriate times.
 The events and times can be modified afterwards.
 Each event can be edited individually, or whole sections can be cursor selected and moved in time.